PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-c-module-windows.md

                 }
             }
         }
-        // If message does not exceed threshold, do not forward else
+        // If message does not exceed the threshold, do not forward else
         {
             printf("Not sending message (%zu) to the next stage in pipeline.\r\n", messagesReceivedByInput1Queue);